DioxusLabs/dioxus/packages/desktop/README.md

 dioxus bundle --platform macOS
 ```

+## Note:
+- On windows-gnu platform you have to carry the WebView2Loader.dll file along with your .exe app which can be found under specific /target.. directory

 ## Goals

 Because the host VirtualDOM is running in its own native process, native applications can unlock their full potential.
 Dioxus-Desktop is designed to be a 100% rust alternative to ElectronJS without the memory overhead or bloat of ElectronJS apps.